martincorredor/SmallProjects/README.md

 # SmallProjects

-In this repository, you will find small projects made with Vanilla JS and React.
+In this repository, you will find small projects made with Vanilla JS and React..